Horse

 MANE, TAIL, AND FEATHER: Plenty of fine hair at the heels (coarse hair objectionable), all the fine hair except that at the point of the heel may be cast in summer.
 The mane and tail are left to grow long.

 ACTION: Walk, smart and true.
-Trot well balanced all around, with good knee and hock action, going well from the shoulder and flexing the hocks, not going too wide nor near behind.
-Should show great pace and endurance, bringing the hind legs well under the body when going.
+The trot is well balanced all around, with good knee and hock action, going well from the shoulder and flexing the hocks, and not going too wide or near behind.
+It should show great pace and endurance, bringing the hind legs well under the body when going.

 GENERAL CHARACTERISTICS AND BREED TYPE: The Fell Pony should be constitutionally as hard as iron and show good pony characteristics with the unmistakable appearance of hardiness peculiar to mountain ponies, and at the same time, have a lively and alert appearance and great bone.